Marie-Christine Claveau / Sherri Rogers

-Since a young age, Marie-Christine has always painted.
-Born in La Baie on the side of the Saguenay River in Quebec, she moved west in 2000.
-From 2000-2004, Marie lived in a van in Squamish.
-In her van, she used to sleep with tubes of paint so that they would not freeze in the winter.
-Her need for space, change, and growth brought her to Rossland where she purchased her first home.
-This move allowed for Marie to have her own working studio space where she could paint and develop her art practice.
+Since a young age, Claveau has always painted.
+Born in La Baie, Québec, on the side of the Saguenay River, she moved west in 2001 at the age of 24, and for three years lived in a VW van travelling throughout North America but with a base in Squamish.
+Her canvases then were café walls, friends’ vans, guitar cases, wood, rocks… In her van, she used to sleep with tubes of paint so that they would not freeze during cold nights.
+Her need for space, change, and growth took her to Rossland, BC, where she purchased her first home where she could paint and develop her art practice.

 Sherri Rogers (Mini Gallery)

 A culture is reflected by its artists.
-A street artist publicly displays this culture, reflecting the ethos of a city back to its people.
-Historical roots, musical themes, and ethnic heritage are demonstrated in street artwork, showing the diversity and priorities of a city.
+A street artist publicly displays this culture, reflecting the spirit of a city back to its people.
+Historical roots, musical themes, and ethnic heritage are demonstrated in street artwork, showing the diversity and priorities of a community.

 Rogers' landscape paintings capture urban graffiti in its environment, showing the beauty and colour that artists have contributed to their surroundings.
 They bring up questions about ownership of public space: Who decides what is graffiti and what is legitimate art?
 Can street art - ephemeral by nature, social media in the street - be legislated?

 Using acrylic and simulating the spray of aerosol paint using hand held atomizers, Rogers turns a collage of street artists' temporary and often-changing murals into a piece of one artist's work, capturing a moment in time.